Sledmine/forge/README.md

 Halo Custom Edition Forge system using Chimera and SAPP

 ### What is it?
-HForge is a project that aims to add Forge-like system from posterior sequels of the game to any Halo Custom Edition map, currently the project is only compatible with Forge Island map project.
+HForge is a project that aims to add Forge-like system from posterior sequels of the game to any Halo Custom Edition map, by now our Forge Island map is the only one compatible with the project.

 ### How was it created?
 This project was made with Chimera Lua Scripting on the client side and SAPP Lua Scripting on the server side, allowing us to share data via rcon messages and intercept any message to execute client side or server side actions.